Grow your career with Goodwill

 Knowledge, Skills & Abilities Required:

-• Excellent written communication skills.
+• Excellent written communication skills a must.

 • Ability to process images on mobile devices, and familiarity with graphics editing software.